 Session 1 = 3.20pm - 4.30pm at Brandon Hill.

 Session 2 = 4.30pm - 5.55pm at CPS College Square.

 Things your child needs:

 Book bags: Please bring this into school every day.
 Children to put their book bag in their allocated box in order for them to change their books and be heard by class teacher or teaching assistant.

-Water bottle: Year 1 classrooms do not have sinks.
-Please ensure every child has a named water bottle.
+Water bottle: Please ensure every child has a named water bottle.
 These will be refilled through out the school day.

 PE Kits: Please bring your child to school in their PE kit, for the first term the children will not be changing.
 Click for PE kit uniform

 Warm Coat/Sunhat: We will be outside in all weather so please make sure your child has appropriate clothing.